redhat-openstack/openstack-puppet-modules/README.md

 ####`autofs`

-Controls the option to start the autofs service.
+Controls the option to start the autofs service and install the autofs package.

 Defaults to 'false'.